 The Partnership maintains a senior secured revolving credit agreement (the "Senior Line of Credit").
 The Senior Line of Credit has a maximum credit amount of \$1.0 billion.
 On October 28, 2015, the Senior Line of Credit was amended to extend the term of the agreement from February 3, 2017 to February 4, 2019.
-The amount of the borrowing base is derived from the value of the Partnership's oil and natural gas properties determined by the lender syndicate using pricing assumptions that often differ from the current market for future prices.
+The amount of the borrowing base is derived from the value of the Partnership's oil and natural gas properties as determined by the lender syndicate using pricing assumptions that often differ from the current market for future prices.
 The Partnership's semi-annual borrowing base redetermination process resulted in a decrease of the borrowing base from \$550.0 million to \$450.0 million, effective April 15, 2016.
-The next borrowing base redetermination is scheduled for October 2016.
+The Partnership's fall 2016 borrowing base redetermination process resulted in an increase in the borrowing base from \$450.0 million to \$500.0 million, which became effective October 31, 2016.
 Drawings on the Senior Line of Credit are used for the acquisition of oil and natural gas properties and for other general business purposes.

-Borrowings under the Senior Line of Credit bear interest at LIBOR plus a margin between 1.50% and 2.50%, or the Prime rate plus a margin between 0.50% and 1.50%, with the margin depending on the borrowing base utilization percentage of the loan, as detailed in the table below.
+Throughout 2016, borrowings under the Senior Line of Credit bore interest at LIBOR plus a margin between 1.50% and 2.50%, or the Prime rate plus a margin between 0.50% and 1.50%, with the margin depending on the borrowing base utilization percentage of the loan.
 The prime rate is determined to be the higher of the financial institution's prime rate or the federal funds effective rate plus 0.50% per annum.